sondt1337/UMDCTF_DIGITAL-FORENSICS/README.md

 ### Malware Chall Disclaimer

 ![](/image/chall1.png)

-For this challenge, I'll provide a hint for the `Doctor Hate Him` challenge, and I'll discuss that challenge later.
-Here, I've already given the flag.
+This challenge provided hint to the `Doctor Hate Him` challenge, and I'll discuss that later.
+Here, they have given the flag.

 **UMDCTF{i_understand_that_malware_chall_is_sus}**